Sorin Căliniuc: Căliniuc vs. Koprivlenski

 Căliniuc was scheduled to defend his title for the second time against former Glory Lightweight Contender Tournament Winner Stoyan Koprivlenski on September 20, 2021 at Colosseum Tournament 27.
 He retained his championship, being declared the winner via split decision.

 Căliniuc was scheduled to defend his title for the third time against former Kunlun Fight World MAX Tournament Champion Dzianis Zuev on April 8, 2022 at Colosseum Tournament 30.
 However, due to the Russian invasion of Ukraine, Zuev removed from the card and he was replaced by Andre Mannaart's Sami Lamiri.
 Căliniuc dominated the bout, taking Lamiri down in the third round.
 He defeated Lamiri via unanimous decision.

 Căliniuc was finally scheduled to make his third title defense against former Wu Lin Feng World Championship Champion Nafi Bilalovski (Filip Verlinden Gym) on June 23, 2022, at Colosseum Tournament 33.
 He won the fight via unanimous decision.

 Căliniuc was once again scheduled to defend his title against WKN World Super Welterweight Champion Jordi Requejo, in September, 2022, at Colosseum Tournament 35.
 He won a unanimous decision, dominating Requejo.

 On October 30, 2022, his team announced on social media that Căliniuc parted ways with Colosseum Tournament.
 Subsequently, Căliniuc signed a multi-fight contract with Glory on 13 December 2022.

 GLORY

-In his Glory promotional debut, Căliniuc is expected to face former ISKA World Light Middleweight Champion Arman Hambaryan on February 11, 2023, at GLORY 83.
+In his Glory promotional debut, Căliniuc faced former ISKA World Light Middleweight Champion Arman Hambaryan on February 11, 2023, at GLORY 83.
+He lost the fight via controversial split decision.
+Madfight scored the fight 29–28 for Căliniuc.

+Căliniuc vs. Koprivlenski II

+Căliniuc rematched Stoyan Koprivlenski in the co-main event of Glory 89 on October 7, 2023.
+He lost the bout via unanimous decision.